Last Updated on January 8, 2023

 This sport is growing in popularity in different parts of the world, including the US, Peru, Australia and the UAE, and we believe that with the increase of desertification and impacts of global warming on both surfing and snowboarding, sandboarding is on its way to become a mainstream sport in the future.

 1. Sandboarding is fun

 It’s hard to explain the thrill of gliding down a sand dune at full speed, but we promise it’s going to be worth it.
 Whether you are in a desert or at the beach, once you surf your first dune you’ll be eager for more.

 2. Sandboarding is cool

 Let’s admit it – sandboarding is a niche sport.
 Ask a hundred people, and if you are lucky maybe one or two will have heard about it.
 Which comes with its perks: being a sandboarder automatically makes you cool.

 3. Sandboarding is a great workout

 It may not seem like it, but sand boarding and sand sledding are both heavily calorie-burning activities.
 They involve a great deal of hiking uphill on sand dunes, which will shed you up to 500 calories per hour.

-4. Sandboarding it’s a great solo sport
+4. Sandboarding is a great solo sport

-Solo travellers will love this activity, which can be enjoyed without the need for other people.
-You can travel to the most exotic destinations – from desert oasis in Peru to volcanoes in Nicaragua – and build adventure memories filled with adrenaline.
+Solo travellers will love this activity, which can be fully enjoyed even without the need for other people.
+You can travel to the most exotic destinations – from desert oases in Peru to volcanos in Nicaragua – and build adventure memories filled with adrenaline.

 5. Sandboarding is cheap

-Sandboarding gear can be rather minimalistic: all you need is a sandboarding board (or sled) and some wax and you are good to go.
+Sandboarding gear can be rather minimalistic: if you are practicing this sport at the beach, all you need is an inexpensive sandboarding board (or sled) and some sandboard wax and you are good to go.